Nerariyan CBI: Production

-The success of the previous film Sethurama Iyer CBI prompted the writer S. N. Swamy and director K. Madhu to join hands again for a one more installment in the series of CBI investigative thrillers.
+The success of the previous film Sethurama Iyer CBI prompted the writer S. N. Swamy and director K. Madhu to join hands again for one more installment in the series of CBI investigative thrillers.
 S. N. Swamy completed the screenplay in a time spanning one year.
-As the plot contained some supernatural themes as well, Swami had to conduct enough research over it.
+As the plot contained some supernatural themes as well, Swami had to conduct enough research on it.
 Director K. Madhu, who himself produced Sethurama Iyer CBI, decided to finance Nerariyan CBI too under his banner Krishna Kripa Productions.
-Madhu, who has collaborated with S. N. Swamy more than 10 films at the time, said, "What thrills us is that teenagers who saw 'CBI Diary Kurippu' are going to see 'Nerariyan' with their kids."
+Madhu, who has collaborated with S. N. Swamy on more than ten films at the time, said, "What thrills us is that teenagers who saw 'CBI Diary Kurippu' are going to see 'Nerariyan' with their kids."

-Shyam, who has composed the popular background score for the former films, was again hired for composing the score for the new film, which also lacks songs in its soundtrack.
-Associate director I. Sasi and production controller Aroma Mohan have remained in the crew from the former team.
-Saloo George, who was the associate of first two parts of series' cinematographer Vipin Das and has done cinematography in Sethurama Iyer CBI, was signed in to lead the direction of photography in Nerariyan CBI as well.
-Principal photography began after a discussion on whole screenplay was conducted, that was usual in former films too.
-Apart from Mammootty, Mukesh and Jagathi Sreekumar who comprised team of CBI investigators, Nedumudi Venu, Thilakan, Samvrutha Sunil, Gopika, Suja Karthika and Jishnu were added to the cast to play other prominent roles in the film.
+Shyam, who has composed the popular background score for the former films, was again hired to compose the score for the new film, which also lacks songs in its soundtrack.
+Associate Director I. Sasi and production controller Aroma Mohan have remained in the crew from the former team.
+Saloo George, who was the associate of the first two parts of the series, cinematographer Vipin Das who has done cinematography in Sethurama Iyer CBI, was signed in to lead the direction of photography in Nerariyan CBI as well.
+Principal photography began after a discussion on the whole screenplay was conducted, that was usual in former films too.
+Apart from Mammootty, Mukesh, and Jagathi Sreekumar who comprised the team of CBI investigators, Nedumudi Venu, Thilakan, Samvrutha Sunil, Gopika, Suja Karthika, and Jishnu were added to the cast to play other prominent roles in the film.
 During the on-location filming "the trick of keeping the suspense alive till the end of the film" was difficult, according to Mukesh.